bvinoth186/notes/cheat.md

     - Let you to send traffic based on the geolocation of the user
     - Eg: EU customers will be sent to London and US customers will be sent to Mumbai
     - You need to select location.
 Continent or Country or state or default (everywhere else)
+  - GeoProximity
+    - route traffic based on the location of your resouce and can shift traffic from resources in one location to resources in anothetr
+  - MultiValue answer
+    - when you want Route53 to respond to DNS queries with upto eight healty records selected in random
 - Supports SSL termination – all regions
 - New instances can be added on the fly.
 No need to stop ELB
+- Global
+- 3 main functions
+  - Register domain names
+  - route internet traffic to the resources for your domain
+  - check health of your resources 	(can send notifications if the resource is unavailiable)
+- To access S3 static website through Route 53 -> A IPv4 address with Alias = Yes
+- To route traffic to ELB through Route 53 -> A IPv4 address with Alias = Yes
+- To route traffic to RDS through Route 53 -> CNAME - Canonical with Alias = Yes
+- Can route traffic to
+  - CloudFront
+  - Ec2
+  - Elastic BeanStalk
+  - ELB
+  - RDS
+  - S3
+  - Amazon work mail
+- If Route53 couldnt reach your resouce and the browser says "Server Not Found"
+  - you didnt create a record for the doamin or sub domain name
+  - you created the record but specified the wrong value  (like wrong IP)
+  - resurce that you are routing is not avaliable
+- Health checks
+  - monitor endpoint
+  - monitor Cloudwatch alarm
+  - monitor other health cheks

 # AutoScaling
 - Free of cost